kyma-project/community/concepts/observability-strategy/opentelemetry-operator/README.md

 ### Findings

 The injection of environment variables does not only inject the destination for the exporters but also injects the typical OTEL resource attributes.
-Also it supports injecting trace propagation and sampling strategies.
-That is a very convenient feature to configure your workload declarative in case of it is already instrumented with the OTEL SDK.
+Also, it supports injecting trace propagation and sampling strategies.
+That is a very convenient feature to configure your workload declarative if it is already instrumented with the OTEL SDK.

-The auto-instrumentation was tested for java and nodejs.
-Here, we failed to get the nodejs instrumentation working at all, one application was coming up operational but without instrumentation active.
-Another one was even not starting up anymore.
+The auto-instrumentation was tested for Java and Node.js.
+While the java tests were successful, we failed to get the Node.js instrumentation working at all, one application was coming up operational but without instrumentation active.
+Another one was not even starting up anymore.

 ## Considerations, Risks, Potentials